spkelle2/Equipment_Routing_Docs/formulation.rst

 need to create a few parameters our routing integer program will need to be able to solve.
 They are the following:

-    * demand (indexed by :math:`i`)
+    * demand, :math:`d_{i}`
-        A list of the number of drop-offs and pick-ups each site needs this day, ignoring the sites with no demand.
+        The number of drop-offs and pick-ups each site needs on a given day, ignoring the sites with no demand.

     * locations (indexed by :math:`i`)
-        A list of all sites with demand for drop-offs and pick-ups and the hubs (where the equipment haulers start and end their day - represented as different numbers but can be same physical location).
+        A list of all sites with demand for drop-offs and pick-ups or, equivalently, the sites, :math:`i`, for which :math:`d_{i}` exists on a given day.
+This list also includes the hubs, where the equipment haulers start and end their day.
+They're represented as different numbers but can be same physical location.
+This list has length :math:`n+1`.
-        Has length :math:`n+1`.
 The hubs are :math:`locations_{0}` and :math:`locations_{n+1}`.

     * customers (indexed by :math:`i`)
-        A list of only just the sites with demand for drop-offs and pick-ups.
+        A list of only just the sites with demand for drop-offs and pick-ups on a given day.
 Has length :math:`n-1`.

-    * route constraints (indexed by :math:`i,j`)
+    * route constraints, :math:`D_{i,j}`
         A matrix of the number of times the route from site, :math:`i`, to site, :math:`j`, can be traveled, indexed in the same order as the locations parameter.
 Forces the model to adhere to real